 I am grateful to Jim Doran for reminding me of the need to allow less mathematical work in this category, especially as it applies to most of my work as a philosopher doing AI!

 Michael Kay, ICL, pointed out that my original title for the third kind of research ("Creation of new useful information-processing systems") was misleading.
 Many people work on creating new useful information-processing systems but are not doing research.
 The description in section 3.3 was rephrased to accommodate his comments.
 Rachel Harrison, Reading University, suggested including evaluation in this category.

 Rachel Harrison drew my attention to this point.

 It may be that the only way to produce excellent engineers is to start by making them expert craftsmen and women!

 Tom Addis, at Portsmouth University, pointed out in response to the first draft that I had not said anything about research on design and development methodologies.
-I have now placed this in Category 4, though some aspect of this work clearly belongs in other categories, e.g. exploration of possible methodologies and modelling of human designers.
+I have now placed this in Category 4, though some aspects of this work clearly belong in other categories, e.g. exploration of possible methodologies and modelling of human designers.
 Rachel Harrison pointed out that besides design methodologies there are also analysis and testing methodologies.
 I have grouped research on all of these together as supporting research of the other types.
 However, this can also be seen as an aspect of Category 3.